ericjchoi/GifTastic/README.md

 Default status of each gif is still and will be animated upon clicking on it.

+Clicking on animated gif will show its still image.

 Each button click will preppend 10 results.